mattbrictson/airbrussh/README.md

 ## History

 Airbrussh started life as custom logging code within the [capistrano-fiftyfive][] collection of opinionated Capistrano recipes.
 In February 2015, the logging code was refactored into a standalone gem with its own configuration and documentation, and renamed `airbrussh`.
 Now anyone can using SSHKit or Capistrano can safely plug it into their projects!

+## Roadmap

+Airbrussh needs work!
+The first priority is to add tests.
+Once good test coverage is in place, some clean up and refactoring is needed to make the core formatting code easier to understand.

+If you have ideas for other improvements, please contribute!

 ## Contributing